A Whole Day of Entertainment!

 Bugle Call Reveille

 Principals ride from Fish Cross to Market Square.
 All riders muster in Murray Street and fall in behind Principals.
-British Horse Society approved riding hats to BS PAS 015 1998 or BS EN 1384 are required.

 ‘Safe Oot, Safe in’.
 Cornet Gary Williamson, his Lass Catherine Walker and Standard Bearer Hannah Millar will lead the cavalcade along Port Street, Waterfoot Road, to Waterfoot and onto the Solway Sands (tide permittin) past Seafield point, the Altar Stane and off at Battlehill.

 Leave Battlehill through the Moorbeck Burn, Dornock Mains, Old Pottery House, Swordwell, Toppinghall, Woodhead, Gill Bridge, Stapleton Kennels.

 Stop at Chapelcross runway by kind invitation of Magnox Chapelcross.
 Refreshments kindly provided by Mr & Mrs D Mossop, Firth Hotel and the ROM Committee.

 Leave Chapelcross for Allalee, Jockstown, Williamwood Loaning (Official Party leaves to visit the Clarke family at Williamwood).
 Riders continue along Willamwood Drive, Eaglesfield Road, Cleughhead Lodge (where official party rejoins the riders), Mount Annan, Landheads.

 Arrive at Landheads for the historical Hole in the Hedge ceremony and snuff taking.

 Leave Landheads, to Redhouse, Gullielands, Prestonfield, Northfield, Northfield Farm, Cluden, Greenbank.